 Everyone who’s had these Vegan Peanut Noodles so far has been absolutely wowed by how delicious this recipe is.
 It also smells amazing, so whenever I ate this dish as an office lunch before, I’ve always received plenty of questions about what great smelling lunch I’m having.
 Everyone that’s tried them loved them so far and I regularly get messages from people asking for the recipe as they have some serious cravings for this dish.

 This is my absolute number 1 favourite dish – and not just because I love peanut butter… This dish is simply fantastic and it is also the best peanut sauce recipe that I have tried so far!

-What you’ll need to make Vegan Peanut Noodles
+What you’ll need to make this Vegan Peanut Noodles recipe

 Udon are my favourite noodles to use in this recipe!
 But I’ve tried a whole bunch of different options throughout the years and they’ve all been delicious.
 See some alternatives in the variations below!

 Adding some colourful veg to the dish!
 I always cut my courgette into strips and then into thin sticks.
 This way they mix really well with the noodles and sauce!
 If you have a spiraliser, you can also spiralise them.

 Julienne style!
 Simply peel and slice your carrots into strips, then cut them into 2 inch long strips.
 I’ve found that this shape works best in this dish and would recommend cutting them long and thin instead of chunky, so they mix well with the whole dish.
 If you have a spiraliser, you can also spiralise them – or roughly shred them in a food processor to make it quicker.

 I like to use red and yellow peppers for this recipe, they’re my favourite and add a great mix of colours to this dish!
 Make sure to thinly slice the peppers, this way they work best in this dish.